huyhieupham/DenseNet-Action-Recognition-with-Enhanced-SPMFs/README.md

 **Requirements**

-In order to train the deep neural networks in our experiments, you need to download and install [Keras](http://www.vlfeat.org/) with [TensorFlow](https://www.tensorflow.org/) as the backend.
+To train the deep neural networks in our experiments, you need to download and install [Keras](http://www.vlfeat.org/) with [TensorFlow](https://www.tensorflow.org/) as the backend and put image data to the folders.
 Then navigate to the working folder and start to train DenseNets on GPU by the following commande:

  ```python file_name.py ```